fhiso/legacy-format/serialization.md

 1. The *payload* is created by concatenating all *payload line*s in order;
-    if a *payload line* is of a `[CONT]` *pseudo-structure*, it is preceded by a single *linebreak* prior to concatenation.
+    if a *payload line* is of a `[CONT]` *pseudo-structure*, it is preceded by a single *line break* prior to concatenation.

 {.ednote} There is a problem with the above, where "`@@#x@@`", "`@@#x@`", "`@#x@@`", and "`@#x@`" will all decode as the same *payload*.